yairm210/Unciv/Uniques.md

 "New [unitFilter] units start with [amount] Experience in this city" - Replaced with "New [unitFilter] units start with [amount] Experience [cityFilter]"

 "[amount]% of food is carried over after population increases" - Replaced with "[amount]% of food is carried over [cityFilter] after population increases"

-"Hidden when cultural victory is disabled" - Replaced with "Hidden when [victoryName] victory is disabled"

 "Cost of purchasing [buildingFilter] buildings reduced by [amount]%" - Replaced with "[Stat] cost of purchasing [buildingFilter] buildings [amount]%"